WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_8.md

 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers,

 ###### 39
-nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.

 ***